alexaiken/mpas-regent/README.md

 First, get Prof. Aiken to invite you to sherlock.

-You can then log onto sherlock by doing ssh <sunetID>@login.sherlock.stanford.edu, and then typing in your Stanford password and 2FA.
+You can then log onto sherlock by doing `ssh <sunetID>@login.sherlock.stanford.edu`, and then typing in your Stanford password and 2FA.

 Sherlock is a cluster computer consisting of many nodes, which are just individual machines.
 Sherlock is built using a "condo" model where owners buy nodes that are added to the cluster.
 Owners have priority on their partitions (the nodes they own) and can also access other owners' nodes when they are not being used.
 Sherlock is quite heterogeneous; different nodes have different processor capabilities and different amounts of memory.
 The aaiken partition, to which you have access, has 4 nodes with GPUs and 4 nodes with CPUs only; we will be using the GPU nodes for this class.